What is CBD?

 Is CBD safe?

-Although we are not allowed to make medical claims such as this, we can say that none of our customers has ever experienced any negative side effects of our CBD products.
+Although we are not allowed to make medical claims, we can say that none of our customers have ever experienced any negative side effects from our CBD products.
 Due to the nature of CBD, hemp and cannabis in general - negative side effects are extremely rare.
-We recommend sourcing your CBD from a reputable source to make sure it doesn’t contain any harmful chemicals or toxins.
+Please consult your physician before taking a CBD product.

 What is the difference between CBD from marijuana and CBD from hemp?